 We have always dealt with our patrons in a fair, square, open and above board fashion, giving you the best possible price for your produce and selling you goods at the lowest possible margin of profit.

-We believe in "putting all the cards on the table"

-Our competitors have advanced the price of cream five cents above the station price in order to attract attention to this particular item, using this as a bait to get your business coming their way after which the price can easily be adjusted to normal.

-We pay you as much as you can get any where
+We believe in "putting all the cards on the table" Our competitors have advanced the price of cream five cents above the station price in order to attract attention to this particular item, using this as a bait to get your business coming their way after which the price can easily be adjusted to normal.
+We pay you as much as you can get any where By mis-leading advertisements you might be lead to believe that our competitors are paying more for your produce than the Farmers Union, but this is not true-WE POSITIVELY PAY YOU AS MUCH AS ANY BODY and what profit we make is paid back in dividends.

-he Farmers

-J. F. Edwards, Mgr.
-A GOOD PLACE TO TRADE

-ence between good and inferior stucco.

-By mis-leading advertisements you might be lead to believe that our competitors are paying more for your produce than the Farmers Union, but this is not true-WEPOSITIVELY PAY YOU AS MUCH AS ANY BODY and what profit we make is paid back in dividends.
 It is a splendid idea for the farmer who has had any differences occur in his tests, to weigh his cream before he takes it to a station.
 It is possible for an advanced test to be given by deducting from your weight, which is very misleading to the patron.
+J. F. Edwards, Mgr.

+GENERAL CONTRACTOR

-GENERAL CONTRACTOR complete.
-We will figure your jobs to furnish all materials, or otherwise, to suit our customers.
+We do building from the excavating to the painting complete.
+'We will figure your jobs to furnish all materials, or otherwise, to suit our customers.
 We do FRAME BRICK and STUCCO work.
+Let us show you the difference between good and inferior stucco.

+GRANT CHRISTY

-Let us show you the differ- GRANT CHRISTY ttend the County Fair Aug.
-24-25-26 We do building from the excavating to the painting Red Cloud, Neb.
+ttend the County Fair Aug.
+24-25-26